-Students who are approved for an externship placement for the first time must also register to take Externship I. The course, combined with the externship placement, allows students to earn a total of three credit hours.
+Students who are approved for an externship placement for the first time must also register to take the Externship Seminar.
+The course, combined with the externship placement, allows students to earn a total of three credit hours.
 Students can earn two additional credit hours through a second externship placement.

-Externship I meets once per week to address topics such as professionalism and ethics, communication with supervisors and clients, bias in the legal profession, work-life integration, and networking.
-Students earn one graded credit and the course is offered in both the Fall and the Spring semester.
+Externship I meets once per week to address topics such as professionalism and ethics, communication with supervisors and clients, bias in the legal profession, work-life integration and networking.
+Students earn one graded credit and the course is offered in the fall, spring and summer semesters.

 Corporate Externship I and II